coolapso/PicSort/README.md

 *   **Non-Destructive**: Your original images are sacred.
 Picsort never modifies them.
 It reads them to create a cache and copies them to your chosen destination upon export.
 *   **Simple UI**: The UI aims to be as simple ans self explanatory as possible without much going on!

+### Why I created Picsort?

+I live in the Arctic Circle, where the Northern Lights are frequently visible.
+I set up a 24/7 live stream of the sky, both as an early warning system for when the aurora is active and to share the view with everyone.

+As part of this project, I wanted to connect a computer vision model to the video feed to automatically detect auroral activity and send notifications.
+However, I quickly ran into two problems:

+1. There were no pre-trained models for this, which meant I had to train my own.
+2. Training a model requires a large, well-organized dataset of images.
+Getting the dataset right involves frequent sorting, tweaking, and updating.

+I tried to manage my images with traditional file explorers, Darktable, and many other tools, but none of them felt efficient enough for the task.
+This led me down a bit of a yak-shaving journey, and Picsort was born!

+if you want to check out the live stream you can find it both on [youtube](https://youtube.com/@thearcticskies) and on [twitch](https://twitch.tv/thearcticskies)

 ## How to use picsort